 Getting a hair transplant can help you turn back the clock on years of hair loss.
 However, the most effective way to give yourself a fuller, thicker head of hair is to prevent your hair from falling out in the first place.

-By taking a proactive approach to hair loss prevention and using treatments like finasteride, minoxidil and other hair loss prevention products, you can keep more of your hair and avoid having to get a hair transplant in the first place.
+By taking a proactive approach to hair loss and using hair loss treatments like finasteride, minoxidil and other hair loss prevention products, you can keep more of your hair and avoid having to get a hairline transplant in the first place.

 As a result, you’ll potentially be able to save the thousands (or tens of thousands) of dollars you’d normally have to spend on a hair transplant.